A recent visitor described the Orkney Fossil & Heritage Centre as a "hidden gem".

 Ernest Firth was also a great collector of heritage objects.
 His interest was not in fine antiques or valuable rarities, but in the objects used in everyday life by Orcadians.
 His extensive hoard includes furniture, household china, cameras and tools, providing an intimate portrait of life in Orkney in the last century.

-The heritage galleries have been upgraded over the winter of 2015-16, with new information about boat building in Burray and exhibits about life in Orkney during the First and Second World Wars, including a feature about the other 'Italian Chapel' built at POW Camp 34 on Burray.
+The heritage galleries also have information about boat building in Burray and exhibits about life in Orkney during the First and Second World Wars, including a feature about the other 'Italian Chapel' built at POW Camp 34 on Burray.

-The Centre has a level access through the Community Cafe, and there is an outside toilet accessible via a ramp as well as inside toilets with steps.
+The Centre has a level access and there is an outside toilet accessible via a ramp as well as inside toilets with steps.

 The downstairs galleries displaying fossils, rocks and the Building the Barriers exhibition are all readily accessible for wheelchairs and buggies.
 There are three audio visual displays and a dark room showing fluorescing rocks using UV light, which is down a couple of steps.

 There are some outdoor workshops containing tools and household objects, which are accessed via a narrow uneven path and have low door lintels.